tomas-ribeiro-pinto/Super_Rusty_Monogame/README.md

 ## Description

-This is a simple game inspired in Nitendo's Super Mario.
+This is a simple game inspired in Nintendo's Super Mario.
 It was developed using Monogame Framework and C# for an assignment at my first year of university.

 ## Getting Started